csev/cc4e/book/chap07.md

 The actual call to `fopen` in a program is

-    fp = fopen (name mode ) ;
+    fp = fopen (name, mode);

 [comment]: <> (page 152 , 152 THE C PROGRAMMING LANGUAGE CHAPTER 7 )

 The first argument of `fopen` is the _name_ of the file, as a character string.
 The second argument is the _mode,_ also as a character string, which indicates how one intends to use the file.
-Allowable modes are read ("r"), write
-    ("w"), or append ("a").
+Allowable modes are read ("r"), write ("w"), or append ("a").

 If you open a file which does not exist for writing or appending, it is created (if possible).
 Opening an existing file for writing causes the old contents to be discarded.
 Trying to read a file that does not exist is an error, and there may be other causes of error as well (like trying to read a file when you don't have permission).
 If there is any error, `fopen` will return the null pointer value `NULL` (which for convenience is also defined in